permguard/permguard/site/content/blog/0001/index.md

 **Permguard** secures your application layer with Policy-as-Code, using Cedar Policy Language and extensible with other policy engines.
 Centralize policies and manage multi-namespace resources and user actions with PBAC.

-- Built for scale, **Permguard** supports multi-application and multi-tenant setups, perfect for complex environments.
+- Built for scale, **Permguard** supports multi-zone and multi-tenant setups, perfect for complex environments.
 Developers can seamlessly plan and deploy permissions, backed by Git-like object storage that guarantees immutability and versioning out of the box to meet enterprise compliance needs.

 - Designed for enterprise use, **Permguard** includes a toolchain that helps developers manage multiple versions and authorization models.
 It accommodates patterns that arise in complex cloud-native or microservices architectures, yet is versatile enough to be used even with simpler applications like a "Hello World" app.